adrienlemeur/maketube/README.md

 Options:
 	--reference=CHARACTER
-		reference sequence to mutate (fasta)
+		reference sequence to evolve (fasta)

 	--transposon=CHARACTER
-		transposon positions in the reference sequence (bed)
+		Inserting Sequences (transposon-like sequences) initial positions in the reference sequence (bed).
+You can get these by blasting the genome sequence for the IS/transposon-like elements.

 	--nonhomoseq_pool=CHARACTER
-		a fasta file with the sequence to pick from to generate a non homologuous sequence
+		a list of kmers (fasta).
+All kmers should be the same size.
+Maketube subsamples this list at random and concatenates them to build ancetral-like regions (regions that are present in the evolved genome but not in the reference sequence).

 	--duplication_region_size=CHARACTER
-		size of the duplicated region
+		size of the duplicated region.

 	--haplotype_count=HAPLOTYPE_COUNT
 		number of haplotype to compute (>=1)

 	--pop_count=POP_COUNT
-		number of haplotype to compute (>=1)
+		number of haplotypes to compute (>=1)

 	--structural_variants=STRUCTURAL_VARIANTS
 		number of structural variants